The Grand Staircase

-The NPS article on geology that included keys to the red dots the graphic above no longer exists, but the Utah Geo[logical] Survey paper (2-page PDF, on our server) and the Wikipedia article provide a rudimentary overview of the geology.
-The BLM document on the geology of the Grand Staircase- Escalante National Monument (GSENM Geology, a 43-page PDF on our server that may take a few seconds to load) provides in-depth information that also applies here.
+The Utah Geo[logical] Survey paper (2-page PDF, on our server) and the Wikipedia article provide overviews.
+The BLM document on the geology of the Grand Staircase- Escalante National Monument (GSENM Geology, a 43-page PDF that may take a few seconds to load) provides in-depth information on the geology, based on the previous boundary of the national monument.

 The Relief Map is a no-frills topographic map scanned from the Utah Geological Survey - the only map I could find.
 It's all about the Monument now, even maps labelled